-And a zipper pullover from another brand tagged as "Jumboshirt" that sold over at Cocky Crew Store; note the thin, long ‘chinstrap’ that is actually more reminiscent of one on a 1910s shirt:
+And a zipper pullover in salt and pepper, or covert, from another brand tagged as "Jumboshirt" that sold over at Cocky Crew Store; note the thin, long ‘chinstrap’ that is actually more reminiscent of one on a 1910s shirt:

 It looks similar to the zipper-front Sturdy Oak below:

-And while Big Yank offerings were usually more hit than miss, here's one curiosity that didn't catch on; the figure 4 vent hole back:
+And while Big Yank offerings were usually more hit than miss, here's one curiosity that didn't catch on; the figure-four vent hole back:

 Another unusual back yoke vent configuration, from 1934: